-Shahzil noticed that his customers often arrived at his website on a mission.
+Shahzil Amin, co-founder, and CEO at WellBefore, noticed that his customers often arrived at his website on a mission.
 They often sought out the most reviewed and highly rated products within a category.

 As a result, he invested in backend web tools that automatically populate each page with the best-selling products appearing first and most prominently.
-This saves customers time and, as a result, creates a much smoother UX.
+This saves customers time and, as a result, creates a much smoother user experience.

-“At WellBefore, our goal is to build amazing brands and products geared towards the middle class and under customer profiles.
+“At WellBefore, our goal is to build amazing brands and products geared toward middle-class-and-under customer profiles.
 Our customers are savvy buyers, and they want to be sure the products they purchase are worth spending money on.

-So a personalized list of our best-selling and top-rated products greet them as soon as they land on our page.
+So, a personalized list of our best-selling and top-rated products greets them as soon as they land on our page.
 This bestseller list has an added dimension of popular products based on public health concerns and seasonal needs.

-Stacey, like many other retailers, has struggled with capturing customer attention in the fast-paced online marketplace.
+Stacey Kane, business development lead at Easy Merchant, has struggled with capturing customer attention in the fast-paced online marketplace, like many retailers.
 When she did manage to get their focus, she wanted to make the most of the opportunity by way of upselling.

 Through personalized software that smartly paired recommended products with what customers had already selected, Easy Merchant was able to do just that.

-“In general, customers are interested in buying more, but we’ve learned that to do so means we need to offer them the correct information at the right moment for it to work.
+“In general, customers are interested in buying more, but we’ve learned that to [get them to] do so means we need to offer them the correct information at the right moment.

 We propose items and accessories related to what our clients look at or have in their carts to create a natural synergy without requiring them to browse our entire website.”

-Ian has tried out a variety of personalization tools that added different value to his website.
-Floating headers, mobile device targeting, lead magnet offers based on customer behaviors, and so on.
+Ian Sells, co-founder, and CEO at RebateKey, has tried out a variety of personalization tools that added different value to his website: floating headers, mobile device targeting, lead magnet offers based on customer behaviors, and so on.

 “Tracking visitors’ behavior is a very important tool that allows e-commerce sellers to offer the best products at the right time to their buyers.
 Time is of the essence.

-For example, when we combined customer segmentation and individualized product recommendations, we boosted RebateKey’s sales 25%.”
+For example, when we combined customer segmentation and individualized product recommendations, we boosted RebateKey’s sales [by] 25%.”

-Generic marketing campaigns weren’t cutting the mustard for Rahul.
-With Kasera selling everything from nursery furniture to home office accessories, there was no way to appeal to the masses with just one campaign.
+Because they sell everything from nursery furniture to home office accessories, generic marketing campaigns won’t cut it for Rahul Mohanachandran, co-founder and managing director at Kasera.
+There’s no way for the retailer to appeal to the masses with just one campaign.

-Knowing what brought a customer to them was crucial to provide marketing material that would be relevant to their needs.
-Data tracking tools allowed them to do just that.
+Knowing what brought a customer to Kasera is crucial to providing marketing content that is relevant to their needs.
+Data tracking tools allow them to do just that.

-“We use data from over a million products in our database to curate the list of products that are perfect for the customer’s needs.
+“We use data from over a million products in our database to curate the list of products that are perfect for the customer’s needs,” said Mohanachandran.

-We also use similar techniques in other areas of the platform like out of stock monitoring and price history monitoring we have with personalized recommendations on similar products.
-We believe that in an industry where the customer’s taste or preferences needs to be considered, personalized e-commerce is the best way to provide the best experience.”
+We believe that in an industry where the customer’s taste or preferences need to be considered, personalized e-commerce is the best way to provide the best experience.”

-While every marketer we spoke to was in agreement that their investment has paid dividends, they were also in agreement on one other thing:
+While every marketer we spoke to was in agreement that their investment in personalization has paid dividends, they were also in agreement on one other thing: